RuishanLiu/TrialPathfinder/README.md

 - Use the same Patient ID as the features table.

-## 2. Stadards of encoding eligibility criteria
+## 2. Standards of encoding eligibility criteria

 We built a computational workflow to encode the description of eligibility criteria in the protocols into standardized instructions which can be parsed by Trial Pathfinder for cohort selection use.